-Hey, friends, it’s time for another reader-requested post from the survey I ran at the end of last year.
+Hey, friends, it’s time for another reader-requested post from the survey I ran a while back.
 After requests for posts on meal planning (I wrote two), and where to buy small-batch baking tools, the third most popular request was for multi-use recipes.

 One Giant Cookie, Three Ways

 Yes, this is one big, beautiful cookie, and it’s ready and able to be customized any way you want it.

 The base recipe is a modified version of my ever-popular Small-batch Chocolate Chip Cookies, so it’s all the great things about that recipe, quick, zero prep needed, and DELICIOUS.

 Only this one is about six inches wide.
 Hold up your hand, spread out your fingers, and that’s about how big this cookie is.
 It’s the perfect size for two people to bake and nibble on all afternoon or to share warm out of the oven for dessert.

 See Also: One Peanut Butter Cookie for Two